AT-Publishing/website/_posts/2017-04-13-time-vs-timing.md

 1/ Real-World Adoption&trade; - That's why [Ethereum on Alphabay](https://www.altcointrading.net/zoe-ethereum-alphabay/) is bigger a deal than [Raiden network](http://raiden.network/) or dapps even though both of the latter features are really cool.

-2/ [Transactions per day](https://etherscan.io/chart/tx/) which is related to adoption.
+2/ [Transactions per day](https://etherscan.io/chart/tx/) which is related to adoption, and [other network data](/eth-traders-tool/).

 3/ [Exchange volume per day](http://coinmarketcap.com/) and (anti)correlation with bitcoin to see how much of the use is just speculation.

 Of course all cryptocurrency is still very young though.

+{{ site.ads.aads728 }}

 ### An unlikely altcoin fundamental

 {% amp700 border {{page.image[1]}} {{page.image_alt[0]}} %}

 What would happen if Ethereum lost Vitalik?
-Something explicit for sure, right?
+Something quite explicit for sure, right?

 > *"Go for a business that any idiot can run - because sooner or later, an idiot probably is going to run it." - Peter Lynch*